rohithvarma444/RapidServe/README.md

 **GET /***
 Serve deployed applications at `{deployment-id}.localhost:3001/*`

-## System Design

-See the end-to-end architecture diagram here: [System-Design.png](./System-Design.png)git a

 The flow at a high level:
 - Frontend submits `repoUrl` to the Upload service and continuously polls `/status?id={deploymentId}`